really-useful/logger/README.md

 ## Logging to external services

-By default log messages are printed to the console.
-They can also be sent to external services.
-Here are some `Transports` that will be available:
+You can log to multiple services at once.

-- Log to the console: `ConsoleTransport`
+- The console: `ConsoleTransport`
 - AWS CloudWatch Logs
 - Sentry.io
 - syslog and Papertrail.io via rsyslog
 - Graylog/GELF
 - Any other service: adding a new `Transport` is easy

-You can use multiple transports, and each can have a different severity level.
-You might print debug messages to the console, but only send a message to CloudWatch if it’s a warning or more severe.

 ## Promises

-Each logging function returns a `Promise` that you can `await`.
-The `Promise` is resolved once all transports have finished logging.
-This is useful with AWS Lambda, which might otherwise pause or terminate your app before logging is complete.
+Each logging function returns a `Promise` that is resolved once all transports have finished logging.

 ## Usage